 George L. Kline Fellowship

 The Department of Russian is awarding funds in the form of George L. Kline Fellowships to students wishing to study in Russia.
-These fellowships were established by a Bryn Mawr alumna, Irene Darden Field, in honor of Professor Emeritus George L. Kline, who taught for many years in the Philosophy and Russian Departments at Bryn Mawr.
+These fellowships were established by a Bryn Mawr alumna, Irene Darden Field, in honor of Professor George L. Kline, who taught for many years in the Philosophy and Russian Departments at Bryn Mawr.
 These fellowships are intended to support current and graduating students from Bryn Mawr and Haverford who want to pursue language study, specialized coursework, or independent research in Russia and need financial assistance in order to accomplish their goals.

 Russian Flagship Scholarship Form